Teenlife

 Soon-to-be Seniors

-Since senior year is jam-packed with tasks and deadlines, here are four tasks you should concentrate on over the summer.
+Since the senior year is jam-packed with tasks and deadlines, here are four tasks you should concentrate on over the summer.

 1. Hit scholarships hard

-Since many scholarships are for seniors, you should focus on researching and applying to those scholarships.
+Since many scholarships are for seniors, you should focus on researching and applying for those scholarships.
 Summer will allow you more time to do this, so use the time to prepare your applications and get them ready to submit before the deadlines.

 2. Make your college list

 It’s finally time to narrow down the college list.
 Why?
-Because application fees can add up; and you don’t want so many options that you find it hard to make a decision.
+Because application fees can add up, and you don’t want so many options that you find it hard to make a decision.
 Narrowing it to 10 colleges should be manageable.
 It will also make it easier to do extensive research on every school before applying and allow you to have all the facts once the acceptance letters arrive.

 3. Study for standardized tests

 Colleges use standardized tests to evaluate a student’s ability to be successful in college.
-Many students take the first round of tests their junior year (SATs, ACTs, SAT IIs), and continue taking them in the fall of senior year to achieve their goal score.
+Many students take the first round of tests their junior year (SATs, ACTs, SAT IIs) and continue taking them in the fall of senior year to achieve their goal score.
 While these tests aren’t the only criteria used, they are an important component of the application.
 Use the summer to study.
 Review formulas, study vocabulary, and practice writing essays.
 By the time you’re a senior, you should be a test veteran.

 4. Think about recommendation letters